Friday, October 30, 2015

 Minnie Mouse

-It’s a fun time to visit with seldom-seen friends, and make new acquaintances.
+It’s a fun time to visit with seldom-seen friends and make new acquaintances.
 Then breakfast is served, raffle prizes drawn, and sometimes a version of flash-card bingo is played.
 The Gringa population informally refers to the event as The Navy Wives’ Breakfast because the longer Spanish name is a mouthful of difficult consonants and unfamiliar words.

-This year Minnie Mouse put in an appearance at the costume party.
-Wearing over-sized yellow shoes she stumbled her way to the door.
-Peering through eye-holes in the giant head she was greeted by scary hunchbacks, devils, and the Scream Ghostface man.
+This year, Minnie Mouse put in an appearance at the costume party.
+Wearing oversized yellow shoes, she stumbled her way to the door.
+Peering through eye-holes in the giant head, she was greeted by scary hunchbacks, devils, and the Scream Ghostface man.
 The room was jammed.
 Everyone participated in the crazy fun by wearing costumes and disguises.
-A huge amount of effort had gone into the decorations with black and orange balloons, table cloths, napkins, Halloween themed food and a pumpkin-faced cake.
+A huge amount of effort had gone into the decorations, with black and orange balloons, tablecloths, napkins, Halloween-themed food, and a pumpkin-faced cake.

-Mariachis band - ten musicians
+Mariachi band - ten musicians

-Then a ten-person mariachi band played some great tunes and the door prizes were drawn.
 At our table of fourteen women, islander Gail Stewart was the lucky one to win a prize.

-Our table at the breakfast
+Our table at breakfast.

 Sue McDonald Lo is a great source for information and tickets.
-Minnie Mouse is already planning her costume for next October!

-Friday October 30th is the Paseo de las Ánimas – the Parade of the Souls starting around 6:00 in the evening at the older cemetery in centro and finishing at the recently completed Casa de la Cultura – Cultural Center.
+Friday, October 30th, is the Paseo de las Ánimas – the Parade of the Souls, starting around 6:00 in the evening at the older cemetery in Centro and finishing at the recently completed Casa de la Cultura – Cultural Center.

-Altars - Photo from FB Naranja Dulce
+Altars - Photo Naranja Dulce

-On Saturday October 31st in the square at city hall there will be a mix of traditions: the judging of Halloween-style costumes for children, and the building of beautiful altars for the Mayan Hanal Pixán celebrations.
+On Saturday, October 31st, in the square at city hall, there will be a mix of traditions: the judging of Halloween-style costumes for children, and the building of beautiful altars for the Mayan Hanal Pixán celebrations.

 San Miguel de Allende

-But a part of me thinks this should remain a private family event, not a tourist attraction.
+Yet a part of me thinks this should remain a private family event, not a tourist attraction.
+Still, it is a fascinating time of the year to be in Mexico.

 Cheers from paradise!